Odawara District

 Matlock said, as he tucked his wallet back into his pocket, "Girls always say that."

-Shinako said to her mother, "Turn here."
-Mrs. Yamamura pulled the car up in front of the missionaries' apartment complex.
+Mrs. Yamamura stopped the car in front of the missionaries’ apartment.
 Thackeray and Matlock got out.
-Shinako unlocked the trunk.
+Michiko unlocked the trunk.

 "What are doing next Thursday? she asked as Matlock pulled out the container.